TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/FlexformSyntax.rst

     Since TYPO3 13.0, also :php:`type='select'` (when using
     :php:`foreign_table`) is not allowed and will raise an exception when used.
-Note this only applies to flex form sections, not general flexform usage.
+Note this only applies to FlexForm sections, not general flexform usage.

 .. _columns-flex-tceforms: